headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

         Headforwards is an outsource software development company.

         Using Agile principles and dedicated teams recruited specifically for their clients, Headforwards delivers software that creates real business value.
 summary:
   image: /uploads/headforwards-1.jpg
   text: >-
     Headforwards is an outsource software development company.

     Using Agile principles and dedicated teams recruited specifically for their clients, Headforwards delivers software that creates real business value.
 sections:
   - components:
       - content:
-          - text: >-
-              Developers are recruited specifically for a client’s needs and teams are self-organising with the responsibility of producing software that delivers business value.
+          - text: Developers are recruited specifically for a client’s needs and teams are self-organising with the responsibility of producing software that delivers business value.
             type: markdown-component
           - jobTitle: Director & Co-Founder
             name: Toby Parkins
             profilePic: null
-            quote: >-
-              It's about picking the right people for each client, rather than running a bench.
+            quote: It's about picking the right people for each client, rather than running a bench.
             type: quote-component
           - jobTitle: Director & Co-founder
             name: Craig Girvan
             profilePic: null
-            quote: >-
-              If something changes in our clients world, they've got to adapt, they've got to look for a new competitive advantage in their software.
+            quote: If something changes in our client's world, they've got to adapt, they've got to look for a new competitive advantage in their software.
             type: quote-component
         type: image-copy-component
         title: People over process